 Farming gradually developed in the region from around 4000 BCE.
 It only slowly displaced the hunter-gatherer lifestyle which had prevailed previously.
 However, in the eastern coastal lowlands north of the Yucatan peninsula, the fertile soil allowed large populations to grow, and it was here that the Olmec culture developed from about 1500 BCE.
 It had reached maturity by the start of he first millennium BCE, and by 500 BCE, trade networks had developed which spanned much of Central America and spread Olmec cultural influences far and wide throughout the region.

-Olmec culture was centred on large ceremonial centres, characterised by large, flat-topped earthen pyramids on which simple temple shrines were constructed.
-At the major centres, massive, finely carved heads made of stone were erected.
+Olmec culture was centered on large ceremonial centers, characterized by large, flat-topped earthen pyramids on which simple temple shrines were constructed.
+At the major centers, massive, finely carved heads made of stone were erected.
 Smaller carvings of jade and serpentine were also present.
-The Olmec evolved artistic features which would be repeated by successive Central American cultures down to European times.
+The Olmec evolved artistic features which would be repeated by successive Central American Pre-Columbian civilizations, down to the Aztec, just prior to European times.
 These included the snarling Jaguar and other deities, which suggest that there was a common stock of religious beliefs and practices shared by these societies.
-Other such shared cultural traits were the ceremonial ball courts, ritual human sacrifice on a large scale, pyramid temple architecture, and a complex dual calendar system.
+Other shared cultural traits were the ceremonial ball courts, ritual human sacrifice on a large scale, pyramid temple architecture, and a complex dual calendar system.

-To what extent the Olmec were an urban society is the subject of debate, but it is hard to believe that the great ceremonial centres stood alone.
-The ruling class of priests and warriors who ran them, the traders who managed the exchanges with distant societies, and the professional artists and craftsmen who created the ritual objects, must have been served by a sizeable local population of farmers and labourers who, if not living in an attached settlement, must have lived in villages nearby.
-The perishable materials from which their dwellings were made have left no trace in the archaeological record.
+To what extent the Olmec were an urban society is the subject of debate, but it is hard to believe that the great ceremonial centers stood alone.
+The ruling class of priests and warriors who ran them, the traders who managed the exchanges with distant societies, and the professional artists and craftsmen who created the ritual objects, must have been served by a sizable local population of farmers and laborers who, if not living in an attached settlement, must have lived in villages nearby.
+The perishable materials from which their dwellings were made, however, have left no trace in the archaeological record.

-The Maya, on the other hand, established numerous city-states within their homeland in the lowlands of the Yucatan peninsula.
-The competition between them helped generate a striking cultural flowering which made the Maya into the most advanced of all the Pre-Columbian civilizations.
+The Mayan civilization, on the other hand, established numerous city-states within their homeland in the lowlands of the Yucatan peninsula.
+The competition between them helped generate a striking cultural flowering which made the Maya into the most advanced of all the Pre-Columbian civilizations, both in central and South America.
 They were home of sophisticated urban societies which registered remarkable achievements in science, mathematics, engineering, architecture and the arts.

 After the destruction of the great city of Teotihuacan, civilization in the Valley of Mexico fragmented as local city states vied with one another for dominance.
-Eventually the city of Tula, home to the Toltec people, assumed a preeminent position.
-Their political reach seems to have been more expansive than any other people in Pre-Columbian Central America.
+Eventually the city of Tula, home to the Toltec people, assumed a pre-eminent position.
+Their political reach seems to have been more expansive than any other Pre-Columbian civilization of Central America.

 The 12th and 13th centuries saw migrants from the north settle the Valley of Mexico, disrupting the way of life of the long-established city-states in the area.
 Tula was sacked in the 12th century and the other city-states fell to fighting with one another.
 This allowed a group of the newcomers, the Aztec, to emerge as a leading power in the region.
-Their state was centred on the city of Tenochtitlan, which, though not as large as Teotihuacan had been, grew to be a similar order of size.
+Their state was centered on the city of Tenochtitlan, which was as large or larger than Teotihuacan had been.

 The rise of the Aztecs occurred in the 15th and early 16th centuries.
-Their empire was in its expanding phase when it was suddenly halted by the coming of the Spanish conquistador, Henan Cortés, and his small band.
-The great Aztec capital of Tenochtitlan was destroyed and the Aztec dominance swiftly ended.
-The Spanish aggressively filled the power vacuum thus created.
+This period marked the final phase of Pre-Columbian civilization in Mexico and Central America.
+The Aztec empire was still in its expanding phase when it met sudden catastrophe at the hands of newcomers to America, the Spanish conquistadors,.
+Henan Cortés, and his small band, allied with numerous Mexican peoples intent on overthrowing their masters, destroyed the great Aztec capital of Tenochtitlan.
+Aztec dominance swiftly collapsed, and the Spanish aggressively filled the power vacuum thus created.